Revolutionary-Games/Thrive/doc/style_guide.md

   "res://src/gui_common/".
 Currently there are `CustomCheckBox`, `CustomDialog`,  `CustomConfirmationDialog`, `ErrorDialog`, `TutorialDialog`, `CustomDropDown`, `CustomRichTextLabel`, and `TweakedColourPicker`.
-When adding control types listed above, consider using the custom types rather than the built-in types to ensure consistency across the GUI.
-This is because the custom implementation offer a much more customized styling and additional functionality.
+Consider using these custom types rather than the built-in types to ensure consistency across the GUI.

 - When you are instantiating a custom Control in code, use `(T)GD.load<PackedScene>("res://src/gui_common/T.tscn").Instance()` if the